devamdoshi212/weather-app/README.md

 - Search for a city using the search bar.
 - View current weather and 7-day forecast.
 - Explore temperature trends with visual charts.
+- Add cities to your favorites for quick access to their weather data.